 Command line arguments

-This chapter will show a few examples of processing CLI arguments using sys
+This chapter will show a few examples of processing CLI arguments using the sys

 and argparse